 - Fresh Corn Cakes are sweet and a little spicy!

-Try corn succotash for a fresh and fun summer side dish!
+Corn succotash is a fresh and fun summer side dish!

 - Corn is king when it comes to summer succotash, but you can mix and match the other vegetables as you like.